rikkimax/twp-d/manuscript/content/variables/primitives.md

 * float : 4
 * double : 8

-In D atleast, the whole numbers have unsigned equilivant, just prepend a u on the front to get the type name.
+In D at least, the whole numbers have unsigned equivalent, just prepend a u on the front to get the type name.
 For example ``ubyte``, ``ushort`` and ``uint``.

 Not all programming languages support both signed and unsigned versions of whole numbers.
 Java as an example only supports signed versions.

 There is one notable form that ``ubyte`` can take and that is a Boolean.
 Boolean values are a single byte and are either 1 or 0.
 Where 1 is true and 0 is false.
 There is an alias for ``ubyte`` called ``char``.
 But it is specifically meant to represent a single character.

-All primitive types (in D atleast) will support the following functions:
+All primitive types (in D at least) will support the following functions:

 * max
 * min
 * sizeof
 * init

 Max and min should be pretty straight forward with what they do.
 Sizeof is an interesting little feature.
 Remember those numbers beside the type listed above?
 Well it returns them.
 It is the size that type takes within memory.
 Init on the other hand is not so simple.
 It returns the default initialized version of those values.
-In D atleast for whole numbers this will be 0.
+In D at least for whole numbers this will be 0.
 But for decimal it will be NaN (Not any Number).

 There are many operators that are commonly used to manipulate these types.
-They can be devided into, expressions and statements.
+They can be divided into, expressions and statements.
 Statements assign to the variable and expressions manipulate temporarily for usage immediately.

 **Statements (assignment):**

 There are other types of statements available, but for now assignment is most important for variables/types.
-To understand the basics of this statement, lets look at what you should already know, Algerbra.
+To understand the basics of this statement, lets look at what you should already know, Algebra.

 {line-numbers=off}
 ```